 If your payroll software provider offers implementation services, reach out to your specialist and see if they can be on-call, or schedule a call on your normal payroll processing date just in case.

 We do not recommend skipping this step.
 Your new payroll system will have unique steps and a different user interface than you’re used to.
 Testing with the help of someone who’s experienced in the system allows you to quickly find items and reports, while also showing you the exact steps you should take for each process.
 Never be afraid to ask for help even after you’ve been using the system for a long time.
 Payroll is one of the most important functions of your business and it’s crucial that you get it right every time.

 Need step-by-step instructions on changing payroll providers?
 Check out our guide on how to switch payroll providers.

-Here are some of the most common errors you will encounter moving to a new payroll system.
-Some tips on handling them are provided below:
+Here are some of the most common errors you will encounter moving to a new payroll system and tips on handling them:

-Parallel testing is an integral part of ensuring that your payroll software change goes smoothly.
-If you gather the right people for testing, load the appropriate information into the new payroll system, are careful to follow your normal payroll process, and have a detailed plan of comparing both payrolls using payroll reports, you will have minimal disruption when the change is finalized.
+Redundancy is a key to business efficiency.
+Payroll software is no different.
+Parallel payroll testing is an integral part of ensuring that your payroll software change goes smoothly.
+Gather the right people for testing, load the appropriate information into the new payroll system, be careful to follow your normal payroll process, and have a detailed plan of comparing both payrolls using payroll reports.
+Through this, you will have minimal disruption when the change is finalized.